 About Alma Hunt (1908-2008)

-Written by Rev. Dr. Nathan Taylor, Executive Director of the Virginia Baptist Historical Society
+Written by Rev. Dr. Nathan Taylor, Executive Director of the Virginia Baptist Historical Society for the BGAV’s 200th anniversary

 It might be summer, but in Baptist churches across Virginia, we will be hearing the name of Alma Hunt before we know it, as we are invited to generously support WMUV and BGAV missions and ministries once again.
 While familiar to many, the story of Virginia Baptists’ own beloved standard-bearer for God’s mission in the world is one that bears repeating.